A Category-Theoretic Analysis of Conformal Prediction: Background

-The output of Algorithm \ref{algo1} is a data-dependent function $\tilde{y} \mapsto \pi(\tilde{y},y^n) \in [0,1]$ that can be interpreted as a measure of plausibility of the assertion that $\mathcal{Y}_{n+1} = \tilde{y}$, given data $y^n$. \citet{vovk2005algorithmic} refer to the function $\pi$ as \textit{conformal transducer}.
+that can be interpreted as a measure of plausibility of the assertion that $\mathcal{Y}_{n+1} = \tilde{y}$, given data $y^n$; \citet{vovk2005algorithmic} refer to the function $\pi$ as \textit{conformal transducer}.
 Conformal transducer $\pi$ plays a key role in the construction of \textit{conformal prediction regions} (CPRs).
 For any $\alpha\in [0,1]$, the $\alpha$-level CPR is defined as \citep[Equation (2)]{vovk-trans}

 and it satisfies